 These Brined Pork Chops with Garlic and Sage are a quintessential fall dinner that is sure to please the whole family!
 While we do recommend letting the pork chops marinate for a few hours (or overnight), it’s a really hands off process that delivers a lot of flavor, while also keeping the pork incredibly tender and juicy.

-This is a perfect meal to prep in advance for company or just to serve on a cool fall or winter evening.
-Our favorite side dishes?
-Mashed butternut squash and sautéed mushrooms — so, so good together!
+This is a perfect meal to prep in advance for company or just to serve on a cool fall or winter evening with creamy mashed butternut squash (a great alternative to mashed potatoes!) and sautéed mushrooms.

 Ingredients Needed